Family Success Centers (FSCs) serve as "one-stop" hubs, offering comprehensive resources and support to families before they reach a crisis point.

 • an awareness of how and where food is produced to make smarter food choices

-New Destiny’s Community Advisory Board (CAB)serves as the bridge to identify, invite, engage, and connect families from all ethnic and socio-economic groups to be part of NDFSC.
+New Destiny’s Parent Advisory Committee (CAB)serves as the bridge to identify, invite, engage, and connect families from all ethnic and socio-economic groups to be part of NDFSC.
 Every first Wednesday of each month, CAB members meet to discuss how the center can positively impact the city of Paterson.Meetings will be held on Zoom temporarily.